whage/thesis/thesis.md

 Really good article:
 http://wphomes.soic.indiana.edu/jsiek/what-is-gradual-typing/

-## Type inference
+## Type reconstruction
-Type inference is the process of automatically (instead of manually, by the programmer) assigning types to expressions in a program by examining the operations that are performed on them.
+Type reconstruction or informally, type inference is the process of automatically (instead of manually, by the programmer) assigning types to expressions in a program by examining the operations that are performed on them.

 > The first statically typed languages were explicitly typed by necessity.